mnordhaus/markusnordhaus.io/content/authors/admin/_index.md

 Markus Nordhaus holds a Diploma (eq.
 M.Sc.) in computer science from the Wilhelm Büchner University Darmstadt, is a Senior IT-Consultant and Solution Architect with more than 20 years of experience in the Software Industry.

-He implemented e-Commerce Systems, Content Management Systems and Digital Experiences for large international enterprises, and enabled developers, architects, and it-project managers - worldwide.
+He implemented with e-Commerce and Content Management Systems comprehensive Digital Experiences for large international enterprises.
+As a trainer, mentor, and coach, he enabled software developers, architects, and project managers - worldwide.

 Markus loves to travel and shows the same professionalism and attention to detail when he is not working on a computer or in front of an audience while flying airplanes as an enthusiastic and continuously improving Pilot.